 Road Trip Photography Tip #5: Add interest to landscapes

 Landscapes are a classic way to capture memories along your next road trip, and they give context to your journey.
 You can add interest to your photos by framing landscapes with natural architecture like rock formations or tree branches.
 Diagnose the scene as a whole and then follow the rule of thirds.
 “I try to have my main subject on one of those four intersections and interesting things in the other two-thirds to create a photo that will really capture attention and hold it,” says Brandon.
 Also, consider using different perspectives for a unique take on an often-photographed scene.
 “If you get higher or lower, the angle might make it that much better.
 Don’t be afraid, especially in the age of digital, to take one high shot, one low shot, and one standard perspective.”
-Trying (carefully!) climbing on the roof of your RV or laying down on the ground to capture an alternative perspective.
+Try (carefully) climbing on the back of your RV or laying down on the ground to capture an alternative perspective.

 Road Trip Photography Tip #6: Capture action and emotion